Logo

 James Brown played a full concert as part of the BBC's Electric Proms on October 27,2006, at The Roundhouse, supported by the Zutons, with special appearances from Max Beasley and the Sugababes.

-James Brown's last televised appearance was at his induction into the UK Music Hall of Fame in November 2006, before his death the following month.
+James Brown's last televised appearance was at his induction into the UK Music Hall of Fame in November 2006, before his death in December.

 For many years, James Brown's touring show was one of the most extravagant productions in American popular music.